Welcome to the Tuscaloosa Rotary Club!

 - FOURTH: Will it be BENEFICIAL to all concerned?”

 Regular attendance at weekly meetings is expected.
 As successful business and professional people who are in command of their own schedules, Rotarians are expected to make their presence at Tuesday meetings a priority.
-The Rotary Constitution requires 50 percent minimum attendance with no more than four consecutive unexcused absences.
-Missed meetings can be made up by attending another Rotary Club, or a designated Rotary activity or committee, within two weeks before or after the absence.
-An attendance make-up can also be accomplished “online.”
+The Rotary Constitution requires 60 percent minimum attendance with no more than four consecutive unexcused absences.
+Missed meetings can be made up by attending an online e-club, another Rotary Club, or a designated Rotary activity or committee, within two weeks before or after the absence.

 Why Be a Rotarian?